CharityThuku/Credit_Risk_Analysis/README.md

 - Recall High Risk: 0.76

 ## Summary
 - The analysis is looking to find which model is most effective for predicting credit risk.
-Looking at the recall rate for high risk, the model that scored that highest was Easy Ensemble Classifying.
-In conjuction with also having the highest accuracy rate, this model is the most effective for determining if a loan is high risk or not.
+Looking at the recall rate for high risk, the model that scored that highest was Easy Ensemble Classifying with a recall of 0.76.
+In conjuction with also having the highest accuracy rate at 82%, this model is the most effective for determining if a loan is high risk or not.